 - Never feed hummingbirds honey, artificial sweeteners, unrefined sugars, or red dyes.

 - When the weather is hot, empty and clean your feeder at least twice a week.
 Sugar water grows pathogens.
 If you see mold or the mixture becomes cloudy, you must clean it more often.

 - Select a feeder with no hidden areas.
 All internal surfaces must be able to be reached and cleaned with a bottle brush.
 Clean thoroughly with a white vinegar solution and rinse well with hot water.

 - Consider alternate pest control options, such as manual removal.

-- Select plant species that naturally repel pests, or those that may attract the pest’s predators.
+- Select plant species that naturally repel pests or may attract the pest’s predators.
 This is one aspect of a common practice called companion planting.

-- Do your research on pesticide selection and application strategies prior to use.
+- Do your research on pesticide selection and application strategies before use.